 Most Medicare Advantage Plans offer extra coverage, like vision, hearing, dental, and/or health and wellness programs.
 Most include Medicare prescription drug coverage (Part D).
 In addition to your Part B premium, you usually pay a monthly premium for the Medicare Advantage Plan.

-In 2017, the standard Part B premium amount is $134 (or higher depending on your income).
-However, most people who get Social Security benefits pay less than this amount ($109 on average).
+In 2018, the standard Part B premium amount is $134 (or higher depending on your income).
+However, some people who get Social Security benefits pay less than this amount ($130 on average in 2018).

 If you need a service that the plan says isn't medically necessary, you may have to pay all the costs of the service.
 But, you have the right to appeal the decision.